stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ### The implementation of addition in the 6502

 We perform mathematical operations using the 6502's [arithmetic logic unit](https://en.wikipedia.org/wiki/Arithmetic_logic_unit) (ALU).
-The 6502 includes a Carry flag that is used in two ways:
+The 6502 includes a Carry flag that it uses in two ways:

-1. It is used during addition to indicate if the ALU should add one to the current addition calculation.
+1. During addition it indicates if the ALU should add one to the current addition calculation.
 The ALU will add one when the flag is set.
 2. The ALU updates it after an addition to indicate whether the result includes a carry bit.
 If the Carry flag is set then the result includes a carry bit, but if the Carry flag is not set then it does not.

 We use the addition operation to add two byte values.
 The calculation that the ALU performs is the following: